 On an overland trip there are usually two crew members - a driver/mechanic and a tour leader.

 Most overland companies split these roles into two separate jobs.
 As the driver/mechanic you will drive the tour group in the overland expedition vehicle (we call them trucks) between the various destinations.
 You will also be responsible for taking care of the truck and ensuring it runs smoothly.
 If there are any mechanical issues with the truck, it your job to get it fixed.

 As the tour leader it is your job to look after the group and ensure the smooth running of the trip.
+Great interpersonal skills are a must for this role.
 You plan and organize all parts of the trip which includes making hotel reservations, booking local guides, arranging/preparing meals and organizing and booking activities.
 You will also run the finances for the trips, so you must budget accordingly and keep accountancy records.